 Chance and Williams (1955; 1956) introduced five classical states of mitochondrial respiration and cytochrome redox states.
 Table 3 shows a protocol with isolated mitochondria in a closed respirometric chamber, defining a sequence of respiratory states.
-States and rates are not distinguished in this nomenclature.
+States and rates are not specifically distinguished in this nomenclature.

-williams, 1956; rabie V).
+Williams, 1956; Table V).

-State $[O_2]$ ADP level Substrate level Respiration rate Rate-limiting substance
+State [O 2] ADP level Substrate level Respiration rate Rate-limiting substance

-1 >0 low low slow ADP
+Ī 1 >0 low low slow ADP

 2 >0 high ~0 slow substrate

 3 >0 high high fast respiratory chain

 4 >0 low high slow ADP

-5 0 high high 0 oxygen
+5 0 high high 0 oxvgen

 Table 3.
-Metabolic states of mitochondria (Chance and Williams, 1956: Table V).
+Metabolic states of mitochondria (Chance and Williams 1956: Table V)

 - 2.6.1.
-State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing P_i , but no fuel substrates and no adenylates. - 2.6.2.
+State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing P_i, but no fuel substrates and no adenylates. - 2.6.2.
 State 2 is induced by addition of a 'high' concentration of ADP (typically 100 to 300 μ M), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
 State 2 is then obtained at a low respiratory activity limited by exhausted endogenous fuel substrate availability (Table 3).
-If addition of specific inhibitors of respiratory complexes such as rotenone does not cause a further decline of O_2 flux, State 2 is equivalent to the ROX state (Table 1).
-Undefined endogenous fuel substrates are a confounding factor of pathway control, contributing to the effect of subsequently externally added substrates and inhibitors.
-In an alternative sequence of titration steps, the second state is induced by addition of fuel substrate without ADP or ATP (Estabrook 1967).
-In contrast to the original State 2 defined in Table 1 as a ROX state, the alternative 'State 2' is a LEAK-state with L(n).
-Some researchers have called this condition as 'pseudostate 4'. - 2.6.3.
-State 3 is the state stimulated by addition of fuel substrates while the ADP concentration in the original State 2 is still high (Table 3) and supports coupled energy transformation.
+If addition of specific inhibitors of respiratory complexes such as rotenone does not cause a further decline of O_2 flux, State 2 is equivalent to the ROX state (See below.).
+If inhibition is observed, undefined endogenous fuel substrates are a confounding factor of pathway control, contributing to the effect of subsequently externally added substrates and inhibitors.
+In contrast to the original protocol, an alternative sequence of titration steps is frequently applied, in which the alternative 'State 2' has an entirely different meaning when this second state is induced by addition of fuel substrate without ADP or ATP (LEAK-state; in contrast to State 2 defined in Table 1 as a ROX state).
+Some researchers have called this condition as 'pseudostate 4' because it has no significant concentrations of adenine nucleotides and hence it is not a near-physiological condition, although it should be used for calculating the net OXPHOS-capacity, P-L. - 2.6.3.
+State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 3) and supports coupled energy transformation through oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric chamber.
-Repeated ADP titration re-establishes State 3 at 'high ADP'.
-Starting at O_2 concentrations near air-saturation (193 or 238 μ M O_2 at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an oxygen solubility of respiration medium at 0.92 times that of pure water; Forstner and Gnaiger 1983), the total ADP concentration added must be low enough
+Repeated ADP titration reestablishes State 3 at 'high ADP'.
+Starting at O2 concentrations near air-saturation (193 or 238 μM O2)

-(typically 100 to $300 \,\mu\text{M}$) to allow phosphorylation to ATP at a coupled O_2 flux that does not lead to O_2 depletion during the transition to State 4.
-In contrast, kinetically-saturating ADP concentrations usually are 10-fold higher than 'high ADP', e.g., $2.5 \, \text{mM}$ in isolated mitochondria.
-The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).
+at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an oxygen solubility of respiration medium at 0.92 times that of pure water; Forstner and Gnaiger 1983), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
+In contrast, kinetically-saturating ADP concentrations usually are 10-fold higher than 'high ADP', e.g., 2.5 mM in isolated mitochondria.
+The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled) with an endogenous uncoupled component) and ET-capacity (noncoupled).